ViktorKob/portfolio/README.md

 The **database icon** exemplify the usage data storage.
 This is implemented using MySql with InnoDB.
 The **clouds** exemplify related systems outside the infrastructure.
 None of these exist in the repository.
 The **arrows** represent the flow of data in the system.
 Queries are not considered data here.
+The **thick border** represents the services that register themselves with the discovery service.
+These can all be scaled up and down as required, though external limitations may apply.

 # Quickstart
 ### To just see the infrastructure (Tested in Chrome and Firefox)